bihor/camaliga/Documentation/Administration/Scheduler/Index.rst

 Scheduler-Tasks
 ^^^^^^^^^^^^^^^

-- There are 4 scheduler Tasks: import and export CSV files.
+- There are 3/4 scheduler tasks/commands: import and export CSV files.
 You can configure many things in this both tasks.

 - The third scheduler task can move images from the /uploads/tx_camaliga-folder to FAL.
   Please make a backup of the camaliga-table and your uploads-images before you switch to FAL!